ColtonMori/Colton-Zetasaurio/README.md

 ## About the code

-A set of tools to compile, mint and deploy the Zetasaurio NFT Collection..
+A set of tools to build and deploy the Zetasaurio NFT Collection.

 ## Contribution

-Any suggestion is more than welecome.
+Any suggestions are more than welcome.
 You can find more information about the project in the [official website](https://zetasaurio.com).